-Recognizing the differences between Strep and Sore Throat
+Recognizing the Differences between Strep and Sore Throat

 Strep throat is caused by an infection of streptococcus bacteria.
 Strep throat spreads by having contact with an infected person’s saliva or nasal secretions.
 Although strep throat is more common in children ages 5 to 15, it also occurs in adults.
 To diagnose strep throat, we can check a rapid strep test or if necessary send a throat swab to the lab for a culture.

-Symptoms associated with Strep throat
+Symptoms associated with strep throat include:

-(which can commonly accompany a cold):
+Symptoms associated with a sore throat (which can commonly accompany a cold) include:

 If the test is positive, we can prescribe a course of antibiotics to fight the infection.
 Antibiotics can lessen the severity of your symptoms, reduce the duration of the infection, and prevent spreading the illness to others.
 With treatment, you should start to feel better within 1–2 days and fully recover within a week or so.